 Typically sold in the form of a beverage, there are a few different ways you can consume kefir.
 Drink it directly or make a smoothie with blended fruits.
 You can also pour it over your chosen cereal and granola.
 Owing to the similarity in taste, kefir can be used as a substitute for yogurt in most dishes.

 Kefir vs. Yogurt

-While kefir and yogurt both contain valuable amounts of calcium, potassium, protein, B vitamins, and probiotics, kefir does have an edge over yogurt.
+While kefir and yogurt both have valuable amounts of calcium, potassium, protein, B vitamins, and probiotics, kefir does have an edge over yogurt.
 Kefir has a thinner consistency than yogurt.
-It also contains a higher amount of fat, potassium and probiotics.
-Your gut naturally contains more than 400 different species of bacteria.
+It also has a higher amount of fat, potassium and probiotics.
+Your gut naturally has more than 400 different species of bacteria.
 Probiotics are essential for good gut health as they support and balance your gut.